 |

 The Trip Join us on a three-day adventure through the visual wonderlands of southern Utah's Zion National Park.
 The trip is designed to be a complete immersion into landscape photography and its digital evolution with the pioneer in digital landscape photography.
 Extremes of brightness and shadow, distance, haze, perspective and form can make Zion a real challenge to photograph, but are at the heart of its beauty as well.
 Thoughtful seeing and good use of digital tools assist greatly in this process, and the workshop will emphasize those aspects of digital imaging and processing for which this location creates such a unique need.We'll work on creating photographs which succeed in carrying some feel of what is special about this place with a visual integrity that speaks to you.
 The place was named "Zion" as a sanctuary by the early settlers, and was a holy place to the Native Americans before that.
 Zion is more than just a scenic national park; it is at once wild and unknown to most visitors, while at the same time managing to be comforting and intimate, becoming nature at its most intriguing.
 If you haven't been to Zion, imagine huge rocky outcrops, similar to Yosemite, but much closer together.
 There are towering red sandstone cliffs accented by pines and chartreuse cottonwood foliage; mossy seeps and creeks; sandstone in every color from mustard to raspberry, eroded into sensuous forms; petrified dunes with their layers, angles and striations; aspens, slot canyons, slickrock, sage; wide views and precious details.
 Infusing your reactions to all this into your photographs will be the second focus of the workshop.
-The Workshop
+The Workshop The digital landscape workshop explores Zion with

 the new tools of digital photography, including on-site visualization and